 At this point, you will also want to be aware of your spending and its impact on your credit report.
 Do not take out any large loans because they could lower your credit score and affect your debt-to-income ratio - a calculation that lenders use to determine how much you qualify to borrow.
 Any major changes related to your income or employment might also change your ability to get financing.

 4-5 months before buying:

+- Start looking at homes online

-- > Set aside money for down payment AND closing costs. - > Define your wants and needs. - > Hire a real estate agent and loan officer. - > Keep track of spending and credit use.
+- Define your wants and needs

+- Hire a real estate agent

+- Keep track of spending and credit use

 3. Get pre-approved and start searching